BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/response-formats.md

 - [Index Data JSON Format](main-content/json-format)

-Hopefully this will speed up development and introduse more consistency across these APIs
+Hopefully this will speed up development and introduce more consistency across these APIs